-You can also get some chicken for the main purpose of producing chicks for sale or to increase the number of chicken in your homestead.
+You can also get some chicken for the main purpose of producing chicks for sale or to increase the number of chickens in your homestead.

 You will find that people are always very busy with different tasks, which means that you might not always have the time to look after the chicken.

-Make sure that you are able to give the chicken adequate time and effort for feeding and other maintenance tasks.
+Make sure that you can give the chicken adequate time and effort for feeding and other maintenance tasks.